juancumbeq/platzi-frontend-developer/README.md

 ### What is the Scalable and Modular Architecture for CSS?
 The **SMACSS (Scalable and Modular Architecture for CSS)** architecture defines the order of components that will be placed in folders.
 Combining these components results in a styled web page.

-  - Base: Basic elements like buttons, headings, links.
+  - **Base**: Basic elements like buttons, headings, links.
-  - Layout: Page structure, related to Responsive Design.
+  - **Layout**: Page structure, related to Responsive Design.
-  - Modules: Elements that contain the base elements.
+  - **Modules**: Elements that contain the base elements.
-  - State: Styles related to element behavior, often tied to pseudo-classes and pseudo-elements.
+  - **State**: Styles related to element behavior, often tied to pseudo-classes and pseudo-elements.
-  - Themes: A set of styles that define your web page's look.
+  - **Themes**: A set of styles that define your web page's look.

 <p align="center">
   <img src="https://github.com/juancumbeq/platzi-frontend-developer/blob/main/readme_images/smacss.png?raw=true" width= "75%" alt="SMACSS">